 Despite the heftier fabric, these pants still offer moderate breathability, though we think this pair is better in cooler temps with overcast skies.
 Other than some mesh in the pockets, there aren't specific ventilation points of which to speak.

 When we worked up a sweat, we found that it took longer to cool off and dry off.
 Though there is no specific securing mechanism, because of the slim fit of the legs, it is possible to roll them up for ventilation without them falling.
-For truly breathable fabric, you should check out the Outdoor Research Ferrosi or REI Sahara Roll-Up.

 The Lefroy has decent versatility.
 They are adequate hiking pants, and their increased weather resistance makes them a good choice in most seasons.
 They are durable enough for heavier duty outdoor work and stylish enough that we would even prefer to wear them out with friends.